Arger Fen and Spouse's Vale is a fascinating mosaic of ancient woodland alongside fen meadow and regenerating woodland.

 Common lizards and grass snakes bask in woodland glades warming themselves in the summer sun and in winter flocks of siskin can be an unexpected pleasure feeding on alder seeds.
 Butterflies to look out for include speckled wood, meadow brown, orange tip, holly blue and comma.
 Woodland wildflowers fill the rides through spring and summer.
 Look out for yellow archangel, greater stitchwort and pignut.
 With wild garlic, cuckooflower and opposite leaved golden saxifrage highlighting the wetter areas.

-Arger Fen & Spouse's Vale benefitted from gifts in the wills of Frances and Edith Vale, Peter Mitchel, Anthony Wheeler and Douglas Maule, and also the Heritage Lottery Fund.
+Arger Fen & Spouse's Vale benefited from gifts in the wills of Frances and Edith Vale, Peter Mitchel, Anthony Wheeler and Douglas Maule.
+Read the story of how these legacies allowed us to extend and conserve the reserve.